Nokia 8: Cameras and multimedia

 The Nokia 8 is the first Nokia-branded phone to feature a dual-lens camera system.
 The rear camera module includes a set of two 13 MP sensors, of which one is an RGB sensor, and the other a monochrome sensor.
 The rear camera is equipped with optical image stabilization (OIS), f/2.0 aperture, PDAF, an IR rangefinder, and a dual-LED flash.

 The front and rear cameras' combined standout feature is an advanced dualphotographic image camera (rebranded "Bothie" by Nokia), where the cameras can be used simultaneously by dividing the screen into a split-image setup, a technology Nokia calls Dual-Sight mode.
 Both the front and main cameras use ZEISS optics.

 Video recording can be done in resolutions of 2160p at 30fps (4K) and 1080p at 30fps (FHD), with single-touch live streaming to social networks.
 The cellphone contains several microphones able to record spatial audio 360° with binaural audio codecs, providing high fidelity playback through OZO Audio technology, which was derived from the Nokia OZO camera.
 The phone is equipped with a single bottom mounted loudspeaker, so is not fully Dolby Atmos compatible.

-It is equipped with Bluetooth and a 3.5mm headphone jack.
 These audio outputs use OZO spatial audio playback to produce high quality 360° surround sound from stereo speakers (or ear buds) and use decoding standards compatible with Dolby Atmos and other earlier surround sound standards.

 Software

+Stock Android

-Like the Nokia 3, Nokia 5 and Nokia 6, the device ran a near-stock version of Android 7.1.1 "Nougat" on release.
+Like the Nokia 3, Nokia 5 and Nokia 6, the device ran a near-stock version of Android 7.1.1 Nougat on release.
 One difference is the camera mobile app, so as to cater for the phone's Dual-Sight feature.
 It also comes with an always-on display, similar to Nokia's previous Glance Screen on the Nokia Lumia series.

 On 24 November 2017, HMD started rolling out a partial (excluding the Treble feature for device independent system updates) software upgrade to Android 8.0 Oreo.
 The main rollout was phased over two days, however some network operators released the software upgrade in the following weeks.

 On 13 February 2018, Nokia released Android 8.1 Oreo for the Nokia 8.

 On 27 September 2018, it was announced that the Nokia 8's bootloader could be unlocked.

-In December 2018, Android 9.0 Pie was made available for the Nokia 8.
+On 19 December 2018, Android 9.0 Pie was released for the Nokia 8.

+Custom ROMs

+The Nokia 8, codename "NB1", allows for bootloader unlocking and custom ROM installs, and as a result the phone can be updated to Android 12 with the degoogled lineageOS or LineageOS with microG.